eshahrestany/hikeuci/README.md

 # HikeUCI

-HikeUCI is a monolithic, event-driven, full-stack web application for the Hiking Club at UC Irvine.
+HikeUCI is a monolithic, event-driven, full-stack web application designed to automate the weekly processes of the Hiking Club at UC Irvine.
-The web app is designed to automate the weekly hike organization processes of the club.

 This project provides:
 - A public static site with general club info.